Other Kayak Fishing Media

 A new article on Micronautical, the kayak design magazine, discusses the importance of stability in fishing kayaks, and how to design a kayak for greater stability.
 It’s an interesting read for elderly anglers, as well as for those who suffer … Continue reading

-Posted in fishing kayak, fishing kayak design, fishing kayaks, fly fishing, kayak angler, kayak bass fishing, kayak design, kayak fishing, Kayak Fishing, kayak fishing standing, kayak fly fishing, kayak safety, kayaking, magazine, motorized fishing kayaks, motorized kayaks, motorizing kayaks, offshore, old age, paddling, stand up, stand up kayak fishing, standing
+Posted in fishing kayak, fishing kayak design, fly fishing, kayak angler, kayak bass fishing, kayak design, kayak fishing, Kayak Fishing, kayak fishing standing, kayak fly fishing, kayak safety, kayaking, magazine, motorized fishing kayaks, motorized kayaks, motorizing kayaks, offshore, old age, paddling, stand up, stand up kayak fishing, standing, Wavewalk fishing kayaks

-Tagged age, balance, disability, disabled, elderly, fishing kayak, fishing kayak motor, fishing kayaks, kayak angler, kayak fishing, kayak fishing standing, offshore kayak fishing, outboard motor, paddling, paddling safety, safety, senior, sense of balance, stand up fishing kayak, trolling motor
+Tagged age, balance, disability, disabled, elderly, fishing kayak, fishing kayak motor, kayak angler, kayak fishing, kayak fishing standing, offshore kayak fishing, outboard motor, paddling, paddling safety, safety, senior, sense of balance, stand up fishing kayak, trolling motor, Wavewalk fishing kayaks

 Leave a comment